Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

     action->doAction();
 }
 ```
-This is because C++ considers `ThorsAnvil::UP<Derived1>`, `ThorsAnvil::UP<Derived2>` and `ThorsAnvil::UP<Base>` are three distinct classes that are unrelated.
+This is because C++ considers `ThorsAnvil::UP<Derived1>`, `ThorsAnvil::UP<Derived2>` and `ThorsAnvil::UP<Base>` to be three distinct unrelated classes.
 As this kind of pointer usage is inherent in how C++ is used, the smart pointer must be designed for this use case.

 To solve this, we need to allow different types of smart pointers to be constructed from other types of smart pointers, but only where the enclosed types are related.